Gold rush worksheets can be a fun way to approach history. This board game about the California Gold Rush is a thrilling race across the Wild West!

 The history of the American West meets the history of fashion!
 Your child will learn both with this worksheet about Levi Strauss, creator of Levi's Jeans.

-In science, sometimes measuring liquids is tricky.
-Give your budding scientist some practice first, by reading measurements on these graduated cylinder illustrations.
+Sometimes measuring liquids scientifically is tricky.
+Give your budding scientist some practice, by reading measurements on graduated cylinder illustrations.

-An energy pyramid is a simple way to graphically show how energy flows in an ecological community; similar to the "food pyramid" we use to learn healthy eating habits.
+An energy pyramid is a simple way to graphically show how energy flows in an ecological community; somewhat similar to the food pyramid.

-Did you know that about 40% of all known fish species call ponds, lakes, rivers, and other fresh water habitats home?
-Young researchers can learn this and more as they dive into this colorful worksheet . . .
+40% of all known fish species call ponds, lakes, rivers, and other fresh water habitats home.
+Learn about freshwater fish in this worksheet.

 There's a lot happening beneath the waves, including the ocean food web.
 Take a closer look with this colorful printable.